Chapter 12: Travels and Trials

 “What about those two vagabonds?”
 Mylo choked out the words.
 “You didn’t ask, you just ordered everyone around.”

-Junia paused, and said gravely, “They gave their word.”
+Silver Paladin paused, and said gravely, “They gave their word.”

 The Ambidextrous Amphibian, the Masked Bandit, those nameless thieves.